Trump confronts South African leader with baseless claims of the systematic killing of white farmers

 “When they take the land, they kill the white farmer,” he said.

+The song has been contentious for years in the country because of its central lyrics “kill the Boer” and “shoot the Boer” — with Boer a word that refers to a white farmer.
+Malema, featured in the video, is not part of the country’s governing coalition.

+Another clip played showed white crosses on the side of a road, described as a memorial for white farmers who were killed.
+Ramaphosa seemed baffled.
+“I’d like to know where that is, because this I’ve never seen.”

-At the start of the Oval Office meeting, Trump described the South African president as a “truly respected man in many, many circles."
+Trump kicked off the meeting by describing the South African president as a “truly respected man in many, many circles.”
 He added: "And in some circles he’s considered a little controversial.”

 Ramaphosa chimed in, playfully jabbing back at a U.S. president who is no stranger to controversy.
 “We’re all like that,” Ramaphosa said.

-Trump has falsely accused the South African government of a rights violation against white Afrikaner farmers by seizing their land through a new expropriation law.
+Trump has falsely accused the South African government of rights violations against white Afrikaner farmers by seizing their land through a new expropriation law.
 No land has been seized and the South African government has pushed back, saying U.S. criticism is driven by misinformation.

 The Trump administration's references to the Afrikaner people — who are descendants of Dutch and other European settlers — have also elevated previous claims made by Trump's South African-born adviser Elon Musk and some conservative U.S. commentators that the South African government is allowing attacks on white farmers in what amounts to a genocide.

-With the deep differences, Ramaphosa tried mightily to avoid the sort of contentious engagement that Ukraine President Volodymyr Zelenskyy experienced during his late February Oval Office visit, when the Ukrainian leader found himself being berated by Trump and Vice President JD Vance.
+Ramaphosa came into the meeting looking to avoid the sort of contentious engagement that Ukrainian President Volodymyr Zelenskyy experienced during his February Oval Office visit, when the Ukrainian leader found himself being berated by Trump and Vice President JD Vance.
 That disastrous meeting ended with White House officials asking Zelenskyy and his delegation to leave the White House grounds.

-The South African president's delegation included golfers Ernie Els and Retief Goosen in his delegation, a gesture to the golf-obsessed U.S. president.
+The South African president's delegation included golfers Ernie Els and Retief Goosen, a gesture to the golf-obsessed U.S. president.
 Ramaphosa brought Trump a massive book about South Africa's golf courses.
 He even told Trump that he's been working on his golf game, seeming to angle for an invitation to the links with the president.

 Luxury goods tycoon and Afrikaner Johann Rupert was also in the delegation to help ease Trump's concerns that land was being seized from white farmers.